 And then it hits you.
 You were once where they are, yet you found your way to the truth.
 And in hindsight you realize that you once needed to be where you were so that you could be pushed through it to where you now are.
 You also realize that your path and the enlightenment that followed were inevitable; it’s the path of all in time and space.
 And so you also suddenly realize that just as you once chose to go through all you went through, with your own closed heart and mind, to eventually stand in the love you’ve found today, so, too, are they on their own custom-designed pilgrimage to reach the same love you’ve found.

 I wish I could put the last few pages of the book here.
 Mike hit me right on spot.
 He worded my sentiment.
 Tearjerker!
 I took a long pause to reflect on my own experiences.

 All roads lead home.
 No matter how long it takes, in this lifetime or the next or more, all souls return to God.
 Knowing this, you would honor the free will of everyone and everything for the life they choose.

 We are perfection in the making.
 No need to change anyone or anything.
-Change implies there is condition.
-And love, True Love that is, knows no condition.
+Change implies there is a condition.
+And love, true love that is, knows no condition.

 So you learn unconditional love.
 Learning to love unconditionally, you get to know more of yourself.
 You experience God and God experiences you.